KikeVen/python911/_posts/2019-9-25-if_else_letter_grade_07.md

     print(f"I can not match the color {color}")
 ```

-This covers the necessary material to move on to our letter grade script.
+We covered some of the necessary topics to begin to write our script.

+* The `if` Conditional Statement.
+  * Comparison Operators.
+  * Boolean Operators.
+  * Multiway Branching.

 ## Letter grade script